ECF/Py4j-RemoteServicesProvider/README.md

 }
 </pre>

-Using [ECF's RSA](https://wiki.eclipse.org/Eclipse_Communication_Framework_Project#OSGi_Remote_Services) implementation, a proxy for this eval service instance will be injected into a Python application, allowing it to call eval on this OSGi service instance.
+Using [ECF's Remote Service Admin](https://wiki.eclipse.org/Eclipse_Communication_Framework_Project#OSGi_Remote_Services) implementation and the [IPOPO 0.8 and above](https://ipopo.readthedocs.io/en/0.7.0/), a proxy for service instance will be injected into a Python service consumer(s), allowing it to call the eval on this OSGi service instance.

+# NEW: Support for OSGi R7 Async Remote Services.
+OSGi R7 Remote Services includes support for [Asynchronous Remote Services](https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html#d0e1407).
+This allows Remote Services with return values of CompletableFuture, Future, or OSGi's Promise to be asynchronously executed asynchronously via Python object instances.

 ## Download and Install
 ### Java Components